egamasa/egamasa/README.md

 https://orangeliner.net

 ### 🌱 I’m currently learning
+- Languages
   - Ruby
   - Python
   - Go
+- Cloud
+  - GCP

 <!--
 **egamasa/egamasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.